DEPARTMENT OF TAX COLLECTION

-Applications for the 2010 property tax reimbursement (PTR) were mailed by the State of New Jersey to eligible Township senior citizens and disabled residents.
-The closing date for filing this application is June 1, 2011.
+Applications for the 2015 property tax reimbursement (PTR) were mailed by the State of New Jersey to eligible Township senior citizens and disabled residents.
+The closing date for filing this application has been extended to October 17, 2016.

 The PTR Program refunds eligible applicants for the property tax increases they encounter each year.
 Applicants must demonstrate income eligibility and residency requirements and must file a PTR application each year in order to receive the recompense.

 There are two varying types of the PTR application.
 Form PTR-1 must be requested from the State of New Jersey and is for first time applicants, or applicants who were unsuccessful in attaining approval for payment during the previous year.
 Form PTR-1 applicants must provide income and property tax information for both 2014 and 2015.
 Form PTR-2 is sent to applicants who received reimbursement checks for the previous year.

 Residents who would like information about this program can utilize the following information for assistance:

 To listen to information or to order an applications: 1-800-323-4400

 To check the status of a filed application: 1-800-882-6597

 Agents are available from 8:30 a.m. to 4:30 p.m.
 Monday through Friday.

 This $250.00 deduction is made available to Senior Citizens 65 and over or their Surviving Spouse 55 or over.
 Seniors must be citizens of New Jersey and owners of the property for which a deduction application is submitted as of October 1st of the previous year.
 The property must also be their primary residence.
 The Surviving Spouse can apply for the deduction if they are 55 or over at the time of the senior’s death.

 This deduction is also available to those persons deemed totally disabled.
 The requirements are the same as for Senior Citizens except that there is no age requirement.
 A letter from the Social Security Administration indicating permanent and total disability is required proof.